 - Chilaquiles.
 This popular breakfast enhances fried eggs by adding the flavors of Mexico, specifically fried corn tortillas, green salsa, and cilantro.

 - Breakfast Burritos.
 Give the morning some southwest flair.
-For example, add beans, rice, salsa, and guacamole to the basic eggs and cheese filling.
+For example, add beans, potatoes or rice, salsa, and guacamole to the basic eggs and cheese filling.

 - Shakshuka.
 A savory recipe enjoyed in Israel with poached eggs, a rich tomato sauce, and fresh cilantro.